SamTyurenkov/payload-docker/README.md

 # Payload Website Template

-This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
+This is a fork of official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

 This template is right for you if you are working on: